West Australian Football League: Early 1900s

-Recent arrivals East Fremantle became the dominant force in the league winning 11 premierships from 1900 to 1918.

 On 27 March 1907, the WAFA was renamed the West Australian Football League (WAFL).

-The West Australian State Premiership was awarded to the winner of a contest played between the GNFL premiers and the WAFL premiers.
-The contest was played intermittently between 1903 and 1924 and the winning team accorded the title Champions of Western Australia.

-Unlike many other sporting competitions, the WAFL didn't go into recess during World War I, although two teams – North Fremantle and Midland Junction – were "casualties" of the war, competing for the last time in 1915 and 1917 respectively.
+East Fremantle was the league's dominant force, winning 11 premierships between 1900 and 1918.
+The West Australian State Premiership was awarded to the winner of a game between the Goldfields premiers and the WAFL premiers.
+The championship was played intermittently between 1903 and 1924, and the winning team were Champions of Western Australia.
+The WAFL continued playing during World War I, although two teams (North Fremantle and Midland Junction) competed for the last time in 1915 and 1917 respectively.

-Between the wars

-1919 saw East Perth win their first premiership, and they would go on to win five in a row.
+Interwar period and World War II

-In 1921, the WAFL followed the idea of the SANFL's Magarey Medal and introduced the Sandover Medal, for the fairest and best player over a season, as voted by the field umpires.
+In 1919, East Perth won their first of five consecutive premierships.
+In 1921, The WAFL, emulating the SANFL's Magarey Medal, introduced the Sandover Medal in 1921 for the season's fairest and best player according to the field umpires.
 The medal has been awarded annually ever since.

-entered the league in 1926, bringing the number of teams back to seven.
-They would rename the club to simply Claremont a few years later.
+entered the league in 1926, bringing the number of teams back up to seven.
+The club was renamed Claremont several few years later.

-On Wednesday 12 October 1927, the WAFL was renamed the Western Australian National Football League (WANFL) – the "national" concept in the name being adopted by the SANFL, TANFL and other leagues when the Australian Football Council became the Australian National Football Council earlier in the year.
+On 12 October 1927, the WAFL was renamed the Western Australian National Football League (WANFL).
+The "national" concept in the name was adopted by the SANFL, the TANFL and other leagues when the Australian Football Council became the Australian National Football Council earlier in the year.
 Swan Districts entered the league in 1934.
-The eight competing sides at this point still remain today and are often referred to as the "traditional eight clubs" as opposed to Peel who would join much later on.

-Because of World War II, the league only ran an "under age" competition between 1942 and 1944.
-However, the three premierships won during this time are given equal status to any other, in official records (East Perth however do not give their 1944 premiership win equal status).
-All clubs competed, with the exception of Swan Districts who could not form a team in 1942, although they were back in 1943.
-The Sandover Medal was also presented each year.
+Because of World War II, the league only operated "under age" between 1942 and 1944.
+The three premierships won during this period have equal status in official records, but East Perth do not give their 1944 premiership win equal status.
+All clubs competed except for Swan Districts, who could not form a team in 1942 but returned in 1943.